SyntaxReference/SyntaxReference.dev/programming-languages/class/abstract-class/README.md

 # which provides the infrastructure for defining Abstract Base Classes (ABCs).
 This module
 # is called, for obvious reasons, abc.
 from abc import ABC, abstractmethod

+# There are no "{ }", you need to use ":" and indentation
+# You can have either spaces or tabs but not both mixed

 # An abstract class cannot be instantiated.
 class MyClass(ABC):